 Having a parent who knows French might not be necessary, but it would sure be helpful

 Here’s the thing.
 No, you don’t need to understand what your children are saying.
 Theoretically they should know what they’re saying and be able to tell you.
 But, especially in my daughter’s first year, while I was still helping her one-on-one with homework, I found it challenging to read with her and know if I was pronouncing words correctly.
 The last thing I wanted to do was tell her the wrong thing!
 This got easier as she got older and can do her work more independently, but for now I feel pretty useless, homework-wise.

 I underestimated my child’s ability

-I truly don’t think that the program is for everyone.
+I truly don’t think that French Immersion is for everyone.
 I know many people disagree with that statement but that is my personal feeling.
 I was totally prepared for my daughter to struggle.
 Not because she’s not smart.
 Not because she’s not capable.
 But because she tends to be overwhelmed by challenges she feels she will struggle to overcome.
 I was worried she’d struggle and hate school before giving herself the chance to learn.
 I was surprised how well she adjusted to the program and how seamlessly she was able to take on the challenge.
 I wouldn’t have been surprised if it went the other way.
 For many families it does.
 Halfway through the year three kids dropped out of her class.
 It’s one of those things; you never know unless you try.